Syed12Gen/CapstoneOne_AccountingLedger/README.md

 ## Interesting Piece of Code

-An interesting piece of code was the checkout process.
+The interesting piece of code was filter by amount range.

 <img alt="AmountRange" src="ReadMeImages/AmountRange.png">
 <img alt="FilterAmountRange" src="ReadMeImages/FilterAmountRange.png">

-The interesting piece of code was filter by amount range.

 1. Encapsulation with AmountRange:
 The AmountRange class encapsulates numerical boundaries, providing methods to check if amounts fall within a specified range.
 This enhances code modularity and reusability.